Why trade and how?

 The department is the approval authority for transactions relating to water rights in South Australia.

-Interstate trades in the Southern Connected System of the River Murray not only need to be approved by the department as the SA approval authority but also by the interstate approval authority, and the department coordinates this process on behalf of applicants.
-You will also need to complete forms and pay applicable transfer fees to the interstate approval authority.
+Interstate trades in the Southern Connected System of the River Murray need to be approved by the department as well as the interstate approval authority.
+The department coordinates this process on behalf of applicants, however you will also need to complete forms and pay applicable transfer fees to the interstate approval authority.

 The approval of water allocation transfers on the River Murray are also subject to a ‘guaranteed processing date’, which is the third Friday in June.
 After this time, the department cannot guarantee that an allocation transfer application will be processed and approved before the end of the water use year (30 June).

-For more information about the application process or to check the status of your application you can contact the department's licensing team:
+For more information about the application process or to check the status of your application you can contact the department's Water Licensing Branch: